d630/blscd/README.md

 blscd is not portable; it does not work in [ksh](http://www.kornshell.com/), [mksh](https://www.mirbsd.org/mksh.htm) or [zsh](http://www.zsh.org/).
 Your bash version needs to handle associative arrays and namerefs via typeset/declare.

-The usage of stat is not BSD-like (`grep -c stat blscd.sh` := 3).
+The usage of stat is not BSD-like (`grep -c stat blscd` := 3).
 Please open and issue with the correct invocation for your system.

 When using blscd in the virtual console, some tput commands may not work.